What kind of materials will be accepted for the #IGiveAShirt Challenge™?

-- After registrations close RCO and Value Village will determine what day your school will have your donation items collected.
+- After registrations close RCO and Value Village will determine what day your school will have your items collected.

 - You will receive an email from RCO with details on your collection window.
 This email will include contact information for the driver that will be collecting the material.

 - Materials will be collected from Nov 5 2018 – Nov 10 2018 during regular school hours.

 - It is important that you use the collection day provided by RCO.
 Please do not arrange for the material to be collected yourself.
 The material will be weighed after it is collected and we need to be able to attribute your total collections back to your school to be eligible for prizes.

 - If, during the collection week, your school has collected more than 20 large bags of clothing please contact us and we may be able to arrange an interim pick-up of the material.

 All materials should be clean and packed as compactly as possible in large garbage type bags or cardboard boxes.
 (All plastic bags and cardboard boxes are recycled after collection.)